Welcome to Coral Warr Research Group

 Coral has recently accepted the position of Head of Biomedical Sciences at University of Tasmania.
 The Warr Lab has moved and is now located at the Medical Science Precinct in Hobart.

 Fully-funded PhD positions are available for domestic and international students.
 At present we are particularly keen to recruit students for projects studying cell signalling during neuropeptide regulation of growth in Drosophila.
 But we can develop projects to suit your interests in any of our main research areas.

 To be considered applicants must have a distinction or first-class masters (or honours) by research and English language competence.
-Applicants must then secure Monash scholarship support, for which there are several options available.
+Applicants must then secure University of Tasmania scholarship support, for which there are several options available.
 Contact us to find out more.